victorvmm/PredictUFC328/README.md

 Option 4 - Chimaev dataset, without himself as sample:
-Model is not able to predict because Chimaev dataset does not presents two classes, due to the fact that Chimaev did not lose a fight in MMA until this moment.
+Model is not able to predict because Chimaev dataset does not presents two classes, due to the fact that Chimaev has not lost a fight in MMA until this moment.
 Therefore, the column "Won" only presents value '1'.

 # Sources